 - introduction of management measures that will maintain the stocks of tuna and other oceanic species at or above the level which provides a maximum sustainable yield.

-- growth in PICT marine aquarium trade in providing a sustainable new source of employment and income.
+- 2. growth in PICT marine aquarium trade in providing a sustainable new source of employment and income.

 - growth in PICT

 mariculture industry in

 providing a

 sustainable new

 source of food,

 employment and

 income.

-- growth in value of

-PICTs fisheries

-exports as a source of
+- PICTs fisheries exports as a source of employment and

-employment and